romromov/pattern-builder-advanced/README.md

 It is also difficult for a client to construct such an object - too many possibilities to do it in a wrong way.
 Which constructor should I use?
-If I use constructor with a single Consumer argument, does it automatically set defaults for other fields or I need to call setters?
+If I use constructor with a single Consumer argument, does it automatically set defaults for other fields or do I need to call setters?

 ## Introducing Builder
 Fortunately, we can do better employing builder pattern: